umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 Before you deploy the upgraded project to the Cloud, it's important that you check if there are any [**dependencies**](../Product-Dependencies) on the new Umbraco version.

-Are there dependencies for Umbraco Forms or Umbraco Courier / Deploy you need to upgrade these locally, before moving on.
+Are there dependencies for Umbraco Forms or Umbraco Deploy you need to upgrade these locally, before moving on.

 When you've upgraded everything locally, and made sure that everything runs without any errors, you are ready to deploy the upgrade to Umbraco Cloud.